 For most bridge projects it is assumed that construction can take place without cranes, construction vehicles, construction equipment, and concentrated quantities of construction materials on the bridge.
-If, however, the contractor does need to place loads on the bridge larger than those permitted by the Standard Specifications [IDOT SS 1105.12, D], the contractor will be required to submit structural analysis by an Iowa-licensed engineer for approval.
+If, however, the contractor does need to place loads on the bridge larger than those permitted by the Standard Specifications for Highway and Bridge Construction [IDOT SS 1105.12, D], the contractor will be required to submit structural analysis by an lowa-licensed engineer for approval.
 Thus the bridge designer may be required to review construction loading after letting of the bridge contract.